Skip to content

 20. “Safe Escrow” The Seller Recommends

 The breeder points you to an escrow platform you’ve never heard of.
-It looks legitimate but is controlled by the scammer.
+It looks legitimate, but it is controlled by the scammer.

 21. Courier-Only Policy – “No Visitors Ever”